Mallikarjunan-29/blue-team-docker/README.md

 Access Splunk at: https://localhost:8000

 Login with: 👤 admin
- 🔐 Password in the docker compose fule
+ 🔐 Password in the docker compose file

 Pull Logs from S3 Configure AWS credentials (~/.aws/credentials)